History of First Amendment to the United States Constitution in Timeline

 1985: Dun & Bradstreet, Inc. v.
 Greenmoss Builders, Inc.

-In 1985, the Court ruled in Dun & Bradstreet, Inc. v.
-Greenmoss Builders, Inc. that "actual malice" need not be shown in cases involving private individuals.
+In 1985, the Supreme Court ruled in Dun & Bradstreet, Inc. v.
+Greenmoss Builders, Inc. that 'actual malice' need not be shown in defamation cases involving private individuals, especially when the speech does not involve matters of public concern.

 1986: Bethel School District v.
 Fraser

 In 1986, the Court ruled in Bethel School District v.
-Fraser that a student could be punished for sexual-innuendo-laced speech before a school assembly.
+Fraser that a student could be punished for his sexual-innuendo-laced speech before a school assembly, placing a limitation on the Tinker ruling of 1969.

-In 1986, the U.S. Supreme Court affirmed that Puerto Rico's Games of Chance Act of 1948 was not facially unconstitutional, applying the Central Hudson standards in Posadas de Puerto Rico Associates v.
-Tourism Company of Puerto Rico.
+In 1986, the U.S. Supreme Court, applying the Central Hudson standards in Posadas de Puerto Rico Associates v.
+Tourism Company of Puerto Rico, affirmed the Supreme Court of Puerto Rico's conclusion that Puerto Rico's Games of Chance Act of 1948 was not facially unconstitutional.

 1987: Meese v.
 Keene

-In 1987, in Meese v.
-Keene, the Court upheld the Foreign Agents Registration Act of 1938, under which several Canadian films were defined as "political propaganda", requiring their sponsors to be identified.
+In 1987, the Supreme Court decided Meese v.
+Keene, upholding the Foreign Agents Registration Act of 1938, under which Canadian films were defined as political propaganda, requiring their sponsors to be identified.

 1987: Arkansas Writers' Project v.
 Ragland

-In 1987, the Supreme Court invalidated an Arkansas law exempting "religious, professional, trade and sports journals" from taxation in Arkansas Writers' Project v.
-Ragland, since the law amounted to the regulation of newspaper content.
+In 1987, the Supreme Court invalidated an Arkansas law in Arkansas Writers' Project v.
+Ragland that exempted "religious, professional, trade and sports journals" from taxation, deeming it a regulation of newspaper content.

 1988: Hazelwood v.
 Kuhlmeier

 In 1988, the Court found in Hazelwood v.
-Kuhlmeier that schools need not tolerate student speech inconsistent with their educational mission.
+Kuhlmeier that schools need not tolerate student speech that is inconsistent with their basic educational mission, further limiting the Tinker ruling of 1969.

 1988: Philadelphia Newspapers v.
 Hepps and Hustler Magazine v.
 Falwell